LOGBOOK

 LOGBOOK is based on a vertical Timeline running from top to bottom.
 All log entries are arranged along this timeline.
 The timeline begins in the first year for which there is a log entry and extends to the end of the current year.

-Log Entry, Day, Trip and Cruise
+Log Entry, Day, Passage and voyage

 The smallest unit is the Log Entry.
 It contains NMEA data and additional information relating to a specific point in time.